The Hidden Costs and Considerations of Land Development

 Earthwork and Paving

 Every land development project will require at least some earthwork and paving.
-While most land owners anticipate these costs to some degree, its easy to overlook the extent of work needed to prepare a site for development.
+While most land owners anticipate these costs to some degree, it’s easy to overlook the extent of work needed to prepare a site for development.

 A few costs that you may have overlooked include: